You want to write a bestseller. Just admit it.

 You will become the greatest beneficiary of your story.
 And the blood of your transformation that is captured on the pages will inevitably transform your reader.

-How to write a bestseller with the unfair advantage
+How to write a bestseller using the unfair advantage

 I was challenged when I heard about this unfair advantage, asking myself about my own transformational journey while writing my novel.